nl-design-system/themes/.changeset/grave-think-goat.md

 "@nl-design-system-unstable/voorbeeld-design-tokens": major
 ---

-Aligned paragraph tokens with code.
+Removed margin tokens from Paragraph to align with other component tokens within Figma.